atlasxomics/AtlasXbrowser_docs/OpeningFolder.rst

 **3.)** Enter the desired name of the run in the textbox.

-**4.)** Select the number of channels on the chips being used.
-This will either be 50 or 100.

-**5.)** Select the barcode orientation used in the experiment.

-**6.)** Once the images have been loaded in without error, and information entered, select **Submit** to continue with the image processing.
+**4.)** Once the images have been loaded in without error, and the run ID entered, select **Submit** to continue with the image processing.

-Upon selecting **Submit**, the popup should dissapear and the BSA image should be loaded into the main window of the Browser.
+Upon selecting **Submit**, the popup should dissapear and the BSA image loaded into the main window of the Browser.

 This metadata will be saved and stored in the associated Spatial Folder for this experiment.
 Now we can proceed to configuring the image.